Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/Fail2Ban.md

 import TabItem from '@theme/TabItem';

 # Fail2Ban Setup for Stirling-PDF
 This document provides instructions on how to set up Fail2Ban with Stirling-PDF to protect against unauthorized login attempts.
+(Note Stirling-PDF blocks IPs after a set retry count regardless of Fail2Ban, This configuration is only useful for users specifically wanting Fail2Ban configuration)

 ## How does Fail2Ban Work with Stirling-PDF
 Stirling-PDF logs failed authentication attempts to a log file which Fail2Ban monitors.
 When it detects multiple failed login attempts from the same IP address, Fail2Ban automatically blocks that IP address for a configured period of time.